KubaP/glsl-lsp/docs/Specification.md

 void func(int i, float, mat4 m);
 ```

 A function that takes no parameters can have an optional `void` parameter specified.
-If this is the case, it must be the only parameter, and it must be anonymous
+If this is the case, it must be the only parameter, and it must be anonymous:
 ```glsl
 int func(void);

 // Equivalent to:
 int func();